Ty Gibbs wins races but is viewed as NASCAR's newest villain

 And so it goes for the budding young star, who goes to Talladega Superspeedway for the Xfinity Series race on Saturday coming off back-to-back incidents that are turning Joe Gibbs’ grandson into NASCAR’s newest villain.
 At Richmond the week before his fight with Mayer, Gibbs moved teammate John Hunter Nemecheck in the final turn to win for the third time in eight starts this season.

 He won in his Xfinity debut last year on the road course at Daytona and racked up four victories in 18 starts.
 All told, he has won seven of 26 Xfinity Series races dating to last season.
-Last year’s ARCA champion has won at every level to earn his spot in the Joe Gibbs Racing lineup.
+The former ARCA champion has won at every level to earn his spot in the Joe Gibbs Racing lineup.

-But he can’t shake the perception that he’s a lucky 19-year-old driving his grandpa’s car, the No. 54 Toyota that just happens to be the best car in the series.
+But he can’t shake the perception that he’s a lucky 19-year-old driving his grandpa’s car and the No. 54 Toyota just happens to be the best car in the series.
 Gibbs has also been criticized for his aggression on the track — but that’s what wins races, crew chief Chris Gayle said.

 “I have had conversations with him, as others have, and said, ‘Listen, this just is what it is.
 You’re probably not going to get the benefit of the doubt,'” Gayle told AP. “‘There’s going to be 50% of the people who don’t like you just because you are a silver-spoon kid with the last name of Gibbs and you’ve had every advantage.’